Bartholomey/the_lake_redoubt/julija/06_chapter_six.md

 By describing all these perfect shapes from the non-physical world, and as someone who doesn’t even like mathematics, I am probably making you very jealous.
 Anyway, what if it appeared because I’m desecrating the Fortress by sending its descriptions to a money-is-everyhing New World corporation?
 Just a silly thought.”

 *Symmetry Stranger asks himself if a holy object is being desecrated when someone talks about it.
-He says that it was me alone who had decided to reveal the aforementioned structure.*
+He says that it was me alone who decided to reveal the aforementioned structure.*

 Me: “Yes, about that; like I said, everything spiraled out of control after Julija’s outburst.
 I was trying to clean her mess, and now I’m here.
 I don’t regret it.
 These words are probably just more words among countless other words.”